Inside JAX & XLA - Composable Transformations That Compile to Accelerators

 loss, grads = jax.value_and_grad(mse_loss)(params, x, y)

-jax.grad composes with jax.jit - you can JIT-compile the gradient function, and XLA will optimize the backward pass just as it does the forward pass.
+jax.grad composes with jax.jit: you can JIT-compile the gradient function, and XLA will optimize the backward pass just as aggressively as the forward pass.
+You can also take higher-order derivatives by nesting grad:

-vmap (vectorizing map) transforms a function written for a single example into a batched function that operates on an array of examples.
-Critically, it does this without for loops - it produces a single vectorized computation.
+vmap transforms a function written for a single example into a batched function.
+Crucially, this is not a Python loop - it produces a single vectorized computation that runs in one pass.

 def single_loss(w, x, y):